 N12 Notice Ontario: Personal Use Eviction Guide

 A complete guide to the N12 (Notice to End Tenancy for Landlord's Own Use) in Ontario.
-Bill 60 removed the compensation requirement, but good faith requirements remain.
+The one-month compensation requirement still applies until Bill 60 is proclaimed in force, and good-faith requirements remain.

-Bill 60 removed the requirement for landlords to pay one month rent compensation when evicting for personal use.
-However, bad faith evictions remain illegal with penalties up to $50,000.Learn about all Bill 60 changes →
+Bill 60 will remove the requirement for landlords to pay one month rent compensation when evicting for personal use, once the relevant section is proclaimed in force.
+Until then, the compensation requirement still applies.
+Bad faith evictions remain illegal with statutory fines up to $50,000 (rising to $100,000 once Bill 60 is proclaimed).Learn about all Bill 60 changes →

 What is the N12 Notice?